gs-kotang/legend-engine/docs/store/extensions/Relational/new-connector-tutorial.md

     Take a look at how we are constructing the credentials which can be passed to a SqlServer instance, based on the information from authStrategy specification (which uses vault references, as we don't want to specify credentials directly.
 Various vault impls can be plugged in at runtime, and this code reads from available impls).

-    You would also need to add following deps for the above logic:
+    You would also need to add the following dependecies for the above logic:

     ~~~xml
     <dependency>